vantage6/vantage6-workshop/learners/setup.md

   GitCommit:        de40ad0
 ```

-The above output shows a successful installation and will vary based on your system.
+The exact output will vary based on your system.
 Make sure you see versions for both `Client` and `Server`.

-If you cannot see the `Server` version, you have to open the Docker Desktop application first, then run the command again.
+If you do not see the `Server` part, open the Docker Desktop application and then run the command again.

 ### Conda

 There are several ways to install Conda on your system.
 For this lesson, we recommend using Miniconda installer.

-Follow the [official instructions](https://docs.anaconda.com/free/miniconda/#quick-command-line-install) to install Miniconda on Windows, MacOS, or Linux.
+Follow the [official instructions](https://docs.anaconda.com/free/miniconda/) to install Miniconda on Windows, MacOS, or Linux.

 After installing Miniconda, open a **new** terminal window and verify the installation by running the command: